JT-Creates/BravePipe/.github/README.md

 - NicoNico
 - BiliBili
 - Local Storage

+## Planned Features to be Added?
+- Android TV support
+- Kidding watched videos from search results.

 ## Other features not found in NewPipe
 - merged NewPipe x Sponsorblock into this fork.
 [NewPipe x Sponsorblock Readme](../README.md)
 - searchfilters: in the action menu of the search page you can now change